jctian98/e2e_lfmmi/README.md

 # End-to-end speech secognition toolkit
 This is an E2E ASR toolkit modified from Espnet1 (version 0.9.9).
+If this repositry can help you, we will be appreciate if you can star it and cite our papers.

 This is the official implementation following papers:
 [**Consistent Training and Decoding For End-to-end Speech Recognition Using Lattice-free MMI**](https://arxiv.org/abs/2112.02498) (Accepted by ICASSP 2022)